-A background in Filter is estimated by radial average of Fourier transform of the whole area.
+A radial background of the Wiener/Difference filter is estimated by rotationally averaging a Fourier transform of the whole image.

 physical unit or in pixels, you can directly input the value here.
 Since the resolution may not depend on the magnification, it is convenient to use this when the